uktrade/digital-workspace-v2/README.md

 This project uses the `data-test-XXX` naming convention for html data attributes which are there to support tests.

+Playwright also has a [test generator](https://playwright.dev/python/docs/codegen-intro) - install the dependencies on your host machine and run `playwright codegen` to generate test cases as you browse.

 ## Coverage

 We use [coverage.py](https://coverage.readthedocs.io) to track our test coverage.